Benefits of a Refinancing Loan

 The decision of selecting a fixed or variable interest rate should depend on your particular financial situation.
 We encourage you to review all of the options available to you and make the decision that meets your personal preference.

-*The interest rate and monthly payment on a MEFA variable rate Education Refinancing Loan may increase or decrease as its index, the 1-Month London Interbank Offered Rate (LIBOR), fluctuates.
-Rate listed is as of 1/1/17.
+*The lowest rates are only available to the most creditworthy applicants.
+The interest rate and monthly payment on a MEFA variable rate Education Refinancing Loan may increase or decrease as its index, the 1-Month London Interbank Offered Rate (LIBOR), fluctuates.
+Rate listed is as of 9/1/2021.